 - If both applicants live in Rhode Island, apply for the license from the city/town clerk of the residence of either applicant.
 The marriage license is valid in any city or town in Rhode Island and the couple may be married anywhere in Rhode Island.

 - If one applicant lives in Rhode Island the license should be issued from the city/town of residence.

 - Non-residents: If neither applicant lives in Rhode Island, the marriage license must be obtained at the city or town clerk’s office where the ceremony will take place.
 Rhode Island law states that the marriage license is valid only in the city or town in which it was issued.
 If the ceremony is performed in a city or town other than where it was issued, the validity of the marriage may be in question.

 - Proof of Birth Facts and Identification

-- A long-form certified copy of a birth certificate is preferred as proof of birth facts.
-A passport or alien card may be accepted for persons born outside the United States who cannot obtain a birth record.
+- A long-form certified copy of a birth certificate is required as proof of birth facts.
+A foreign birth record must be translated and certified by a certified translator.

 - Permit to Marry for Minors and Persons Under Legal Guardianship